-This is all carried out by me in my studio in Manchester.
+This is all carried out by me in my home studio in Greater Manchester.
 I don’t work with any other admin staff or seamstresses.
 I use a variety of online sources for my research, have my own library of books and am inspired by the world around me for my designs.

 Sourcing of materials, haberdashery and waste fabric

 All my fabrics come from unwanted stock, upcycle or resales from British factories, UK shops and sewing cooperatives.

 Most of my fabric currently comes from The Stitched Up sewing cooperative in Chorlton and Abakhan on Oldham Street, Manchester where I buy by the kilo.
 This is part of my effort to upcycle and recycle.
 By purchasing unwanted stock and offcuts I am helping to stop overstock fabrics ending up in landfill.

 At this time I am unable to prove the origins of all of my fabrics since many of them don’t come with manufacturer tickets.
 However, I primarily work with fine knit and jersey which are more often woven in the UK.

 I aim to use as much of the fabric as possible.
 I design using simple pattern cutting techniques which largely use straight lines and therefore all the fabric.
 Accessories, ties and belts are made with the offcuts from the fabrics braided into rope and made into tie belts.
 These have become a key feature of many of my designs.

 Any scrap fabrics are donated back into industry for crafting.
 Currently I donate scraps back to Stitched Up for their workshops, crafting and resale.
 Only the tiniest pieces of scrap fabric end up being thrown away.